 Studies show that many of the chemicals can actually cause skin irritation, increase the risk of endometriosis, and can lead to cell mutation and cancer.

 The only issue, if I can call it that, with mineral sunscreen is because it is so high it can lower the amount of vitamin D the body makes from the sun which is an important factor.
-It is advised to allow around 20 minutes of sun to the skin each day to create the recommended level of vitamin D but it’s not long enough to cause sunburn.
-I’d still recommend block on any suspicious moles or freckles during this short SPF free spell.
+If you feel yours is low ask advice about taking supplements

 These D.I.Y, home-made sunscreen recipes, FORGET them.
 You could cause serious damage to the skin, after sun creams, yes, fair enough, mash up all the cucumber and yogurt you like.
 They’re not being relied upon to protect the skin, rather soothe it.

 You could buy some Zinc Oxide and mix it up with some oil like coconut oil, I really want to try this x

 Oh no don’t do this, there’s been reports of serious sunburn down to people making their own SPF. x